adusca/adusca.github.io/_posts/2013-01-01-Adding_digits.md

 sys	0m0.004s
 {% endhighlight %}

-Turns out my intuition was right first part, but very wrong about the second.
+Turns out my intuition was right about the first part, but very wrong about the second.

 ### Why?